alvgaona/turtlesim-nav/README.md

 to function as a differential-drive system.

-The foundation for this implementation comes from a previous simulation that focused on mathematical model interactions specifically at control application points (instant `k`).
+The foundation for this implementation comes from a previous simulation that focused on mathematical model interactions specifically to compute the control input and to apply said input.
 For more details, see this [post](https://alvgaona.com/posts/casadi-mpc-controller-0x4a3b/).

 ## Visualization